AppliedEnergistics/Applied-Energistics-2/guidebook/example-setups/storage-types.md

 The kinds of storage tend to be:
 * General storage, for all the random stuff you have a few to a few thousand of.
 This uses small [cells](../items-blocks-machines/storage_cells.md), like 4k or 16k.
 * Bulk storage, for all the stuff you have more than a few thousand of, like cobble or iron.
-Thi uses big cells like 256k or the cells from the MEGA addon.
+This uses big cells like 256k or the cells from the MEGA addon.
 * Local storage at farms, as described in [Specialized Local Storage](specialized-local-storage.md) and the [various](simple-certus-farm.md) [certus](semiauto-certus-farm.md) [farms](advanced-certus-farm.md).